 The Federal Supplemental Educational Opportunity Grant (SEOG) is awarded and administered by each college.
 Funding is provided directly to the schools in the form of a block grant.
 The award amount is set by the institution’s financial aid office; thus the aid and application deadlines vary.
 A student may receive up to $4,000 in SEOG per year depending on need, the availability of funds at the specific school, and the amount of other aid received.
 Learn more about this program.

 Minnesota State Grant

 Minnesota State Grant awards are funded by state government appropriations.
 The program is designed to complement the Pell Grant, and information submitted on FAFSA is used to determine both awards.
-In 2018-19, nearly 80,000 Minnesota students received a State Grant — that's 1 in 4 undergraduates.
+In 2019-20, nearly 80,000 Minnesota students received a State Grant — that's two in five undergraduates.
 And the average grant for students at Minnesota private colleges was $5,125.
 Learn more about this program.